animanoukiann/University-Timetabling-System/README.md

 --addTimeslot

-for this parser you need to give three arguments respectively day, start time and end time
+for this argument you need to give three parametrs respectively day, start time and end time

 Ex.
 ```